kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

   // Template is a local struct containing a collection of templates for creation of
   // MachineDeployment objects representing a set of worker nodes.
   Template MachineDeploymentClassTemplate `json:"template"`

+  // MachineHealthCheck defines a MachineHealthCheck for this MachineDeploymentClass.
+  // +optional
+  MachineHealthCheck *MachineHealthCheckClass `json:"machineHealthCheck,omitempty"`
 }

 // MachineDeploymentClassTemplate defines how a MachineDeployment generated from a MachineDeploymentClass